Pure and Mixed State Entanglement Dynamics in Tavis-Cummings Model with Squeezed Coherent Thermal States: Effects of thermal and squeezed photons on entanglement

 The density operator $\hat{\rho}$ for SCTS is given in Eq. (\ref{rho_sct}).\\

-\textbf{\textit{For Bell state:}}\\ The Wigner distribution functions for SCTS with atoms in Bell state are presented in Figs. \ref{wig_jcm_scts_bell1} and \ref{wig_jcm_scts_bell2}.
-From Fig. \ref{wig_jcm_scts_bell1}, it can be observed that the Wigner function of SCTS at $t = 0$ is a Gaussian since the radiation state is in a coherent state.
-However, as a result of interactions of the atoms and field, $W(\alpha)$ for SCTS becomes negative at some places in phase space (see Fig. 5 at $t = 2$).
-This means that the state of radiation becomes nonclassical.
-As time increases, the number of negative value peaks also increases, i.e., the radiation field becomes more nonclassical (see Fig. \ref{wig_jcm_scts_bell1} at $t = 4, 6, 8$).
-The amplitude of the negative peak becomes almost double at $t = 10$ which indicates that the radiation field continues to show its nonclassical nature more prominently as a result of the interaction with atoms in the system.
+\textbf{\textit{For atoms in Bell state:}}\\ The Wigner distribution functions for SCTS interacting with atoms initially in a Bell state are shown in Figs.~\ref{wig_jcm_scts_bell1} and \ref{wig_jcm_scts_bell2}.
+From Fig.~\ref{wig_jcm_scts_bell1}, it is evident that at $t=0$, the Wigner function exhibits a Gaussian profile centered in phase space, as expected for a coherent radiation field.
+However, due to the atom--field interaction, $W(\alpha)$ develops negative regions at later times (see Fig.~\ref{wig_jcm_scts_bell1} at $t=2$), indicating the onset of nonclassicality in the radiation field.

+As time progresses, the number and depth of negative peaks increase (see Fig.~\ref{wig_jcm_scts_bell1} at $t=4,6,8$), reflecting the continuous transfer of quantum correlations from the atomic subsystem to the field.
+At $t=10$, the amplitude of the negative peaks is nearly doubled compared to earlier times, demonstrating that the radiation field becomes increasingly nonclassical as a result of sustained interaction with atoms prepared in a maximally entangled pure state.

-The Wigner function for SCTS with $\bar{n}_c = 5.0, \bar{n}_s = 1.0, \bar{n}_{th}=1.0$ are plotted in Fig. \ref{wig_jcm_scts_bell2}.
-The Wigner function of this initial state is positive at all over the phase space. $W(\alpha)$ shows a stretched Gaussian like nature.
-At $t = 2$, it can be observed that a lot of peaks of negative value appear in the phase space.
-In this case, the radiation field shows more nonclassicality with the addition of thermal and squeezed photons in the system.
-However, the amplitude of $W(\alpha)$ becomes half of the initial value.
-With time the shape of $W(\alpha)$ changes but the amplitudes of the negative peak do not change considerably (see Fig. \ref{wig_jcm_scts_bell2} at $t = 4, 6, 8)$.
-At $t=10$, the value of $W(\alpha)$ in the negative region becomes doubled as compared to the earlier values of $t$. \\
+Figure~\ref{wig_jcm_scts_bell2} shows the Wigner functions for SCTS with $\bar{n}_c=5.0$, $\bar{n}_s=1.0$, and $\bar{n}_{th}=1.0$.
+The initial Wigner function is positive over the entire phase space and displays a stretched Gaussian profile due to the combined effects of squeezing and thermal photons.
+At $t=2$, pronounced negative peaks emerge across phase space, indicating that the inclusion of both squeezed and thermal photons enhances the generation of nonclassical features through atom--field interaction.
+Although the overall amplitude of $W(\alpha)$ is reduced to nearly half of its initial value, the persistence of negative regions confirms the robustness of nonclassicality.
+As time increases ($t=4,6,8$), the shape of $W(\alpha)$ evolves while the magnitude of the negative peaks remains nearly unchanged.
+At $t=10$, the depth of the negative regions increases significantly, signifying further enhancement of nonclassical behavior.\\